interbit/docs-interbit/examples/simple-platform/run.md

     Leave this terminal open.

+    Your browser opens a tab at `http://localhost:3025` with the Accounts app.
+This React app starts an Interbit node to connect to the `platform-deploy` and `web-auth-endpoint` peer nodes running in the first two terminals.

 1. In a new terminal (the fourth), run the following commands from the `interbit` repository root: